sunliang3361/DiVenn/README.md

 # Important Announcement
 DiVenn has been permanently moved to Boston Children's Hospital.
-The new DiVenn webstie will be https:divenn.tch.harvard.edu
+The new DiVenn is freely available at https:divenn.tch.harvard.edu
 # About DiVenn
 DiVenn is an interactive and integrated web-based tool for comparing gene lists
 # Citation